All Episodes

 No progress.

-Four committees looking into this.
+Four committees looking into this?

 This, folks, is how Washington, the ruling class, circles the wagons around itself to protect itself.

-The country sees Washington really intensely investigating.
+The country sees Washington really intensely investigating, but nothing comes of it because nothing's learned.

 Because none of these committees have total authority to go look at everything.